-- (a) Advise the victim that there is no guarantee the suspect will remain in custody. - (b) Provide the victim's contact information to the jail staff to enable notification of the victim upon the suspect's release from jail. - (c) Advise the victim whether any type of court order will be in effect when the suspect is released from jail.
+- (a) Advise the victim that there is no guarantee the suspect will remain in custody. - (b) Contact the victim upon the suspect's release from jail. - (c) Advise the victim whether any type of court order will be in effect when the suspect is released from jail.